An Evaluation of the Work of Charles Surrett on Preservation

 The statement that there is no perfect manuscript is unproveable, without having the autographa [the original Greek and Hebrew manuscripts penned by the prophets and apostles] to compare.
 The fact that A and B are different from each other does not necessarily prove both of them wrong.
 It does prove that one of them is wrong, but not necessarily both, nor does it tell which of them is right.

 Note, then, that Surrett is insisting on absolutely perfect preservation.
-Every other manuscript out there in Hebrew and Greek is “wrong,” but the right one, the perfect one, does exist.
-I have consistent trouble getting TR defenders to tell me which edition of the TR is perfect, but Surrett, I believe, does clearly name Scrivener’s 1881/1894 text as perfect (although he named Beza’s 1598 text on page 4 of Which Greek Text? and for this I have no explanation: the KJV differs from Beza, according to Scrivener, around 50 times).
+Every other manuscript out there in Hebrew and Greek is “wrong,” but the right text, the perfect one, does exist.
+I have consistent trouble getting TR defenders to tell me which edition of the TR is perfect, but Surrett, I believe, does clearly name Scrivener’s 1881/1894 text as perfect (although he named Beza’s 1598 text on page 4 of Which Greek Text? and for this I have no explanation: the KJV differs from Beza, according to Scrivener, 126 times in mostly minor ways).

-Surrett’s other reply, which we’ll spend more time on later, shows why I wrote such a lengthy introduction arguing for the necessity of looking at general revelation.
+Surrett’s other reply, which we’ll spend more time on later, shows why I wrote such a lengthy introduction arguing for the necessity of looking at God’s providence in history outside of Scripture.
 This is a telling point, his strongest—if the Bible indeed teaches perfect preservation:

 It was that exact same mindset that caused some Bible-believers to think they had to alter their view of creation in order to accommodate the “scientific facts” of evolutionism.

 Now in large part I agree: I cannot read Genesis 1–11 with a good conscience and allow any room for theistic evolution (much less deistic or materialistic evolution).
 I look at what the Bible says, and I look at the world as the evolutionists describe it, and I cannot fit the two together.
-I stick with Scripture.
+I stick with Scripture, because the Creator has greater authority than even his most intelligent creatures.
 I can’t explain how starlight from millions of lightyears away got here or how supernovas that, by our best lights, happened five million years ago (the light is only now reaching earth) are consistent with Scripture.
-I just trust God and keep working to harmonize the special and general revelation he has given.
+I just trust God and keep working to harmonize the Bible with history and experience.

 So why is this matter of textual criticism different?
 Why don’t I trust in the perfect preservation of every last inspired jot and tittle of Scripture—no more, no less, all in the proper order?